rossrobino/ovr/apps/docs/src/server/docs/05-middleware.md

 });
 ```

-> You can even use JSX to create streams of other types of content too!
+> JSX can be used to create streams of other types of content too!